Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- The Nets have a 5-5 record against the spread while going 6-4 overall in their past 10 games.
+- Brooklyn is 5-5 against the spread and 6-4 overall in its last 10 contests.

-- Five of Nets' last 10 contests have gone over the total.
+- In their past 10 games, the Nets have gone over the total five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.